comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 this clearly shows that the 'latency' original script measure, is essential the delta between two capture, not the time signal travel to application.
-It's easy understandable if we consider a camera that only takes 1 picture every 1 hour, the latency that camera send picture to application, won't be as slow as an hour, but due to the text drawn on image only update once per hour, so delta between text is always an hour. so original script result is only meaningful when transfer latency is much longer than one interval period.
+It's easy understandable if we consider a camera that only takes 1 picture every 1 hour, due to the text drawn on image only update once per hour, the latency measured by original script is always an hour. the time signal traveling to our application is much faster, but dominated by 1 hour interval time.
+So Original script result is only meaningful when transfer latency is much longer than one interval period.
-(original script also link to a result table of some camera tested, shows that the latency are always greater than one interval)
+(it also link to a table of some camera tested result, shows that the latency are always greater than one interval)

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/original_tests.png)

 since I run original script with 30FPS setup and always got exactly 1 interval delta, it prove that the latency should be always less than one interval.
-Note, this conclusion doesn't conflict with previous 51.5 worst case result, the latency actually came from three parts:
+Note, this conclusion doesn't conflict with previous 51.5ms worst case result (compared to 33ms interval), the latency actually came from three parts:

 1. the time spend on signal travel over usb to our application memory, which is the fixed part